Kettlebell Lunge and Rotation exercise demonstration image

 Common Mistakes

-• Leaning forward or rounding the back.
+• Leaning forward during rotation.

 When to Avoid